Rome Point Seals

 the stress associated with being chased from the rocks has a

 negative impact on these animals.
-Sometimes the seals will be
+When the weather is suitable for

-harassed repeatedly several times in a day or on several consecutive
+harassed repeatedly several times in a day or on consecutive

 days by different watercraft.
 Being disturbed is